LITTLE JAGGED EDGES

-(young adult realistic fiction, currently querying)
+(young adult realistic fiction)

 High school senior Lily Mallory’s life is a mess.
 Her brother Josh’s Asperger’s seems worse than ever, her mother is reeling after her recent divorce, and her sheltered New York private school suddenly feels tiny and suffocating.
 And with college acceptances looming ahead, nothing in her life feels secure.